azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/01-create-aks-cluster.md

     ```

 5. In the cloud shell, you are automatically logged into your Azure subscription.
+If you have multiple subscription
+    1. To listout all subscription :-  az account list --output table
+    2. To Change to active subscription :- az account set --subscription "My Demos"

 6. Create an Azure Resource Group in Central US, using a unique **Resource Group Name**.